XHLAZ-FM

 XHLAZ-FM is a radio station on 93.5 FM in Tamaliagua and Ciudad Guzmán, Jalisco, Mexico, broadcasting from a transmitter in Gómez Farías Municipality.
+It is owned by Grupo Radiorama and carries a grupera format known as La Más Picuda.

 History

 XEWP-AM 1420 received its concession on August 26, 1964.
 It was owned by Carmen Rodríguez de Méndez and operated from Sayula as a 500-watt daytimer.

 In 1977, XEWP was sold to José Antonio Aguilar Herrera and became XEKMX-AM, later moving to 600 kHz and increasing power to 5,000 watts.
 During this time period, it was known as La Super X. It changed its calls again, to XELAZ-AM.
 The callsign change reflected the "La Z" name in use at that time.